Therapeutic Interventions.

 -

-Somatic therapy is an approach that helps you heal by connecting the mind and the body.
-Instead of focusing only on thoughts or emotions, somatic therapy recognizes that our bodies also hold stress, tension, and memories of past experiences.
-By tuning into physical sensations—like tightness, breath, posture, or movement—you can better understand what your body is communicating and release patterns that no longer serve you.
+Somatic therapy is an approach that helps you heal by connecting the brain’s processes and bodily reactions.
+Instead of focusing only on thoughts or emotions, somatic therapy recognizes that our bodies also hold stress, tension, and reacts to environmental cues that may go unnoticed by our conscious awareness.

 Somatic therapy is based on the idea that the nervous system plays a key role in emotional health.
 When we go through stress or trauma, our bodies may stay “stuck” in survival responses like fight, flight, or freeze.
-Over time, this can show up as anxiety, tension, difficulty relaxing, or feeling disconnected from your body.
+Over time, this can show up as anxiety, tension, difficulty relaxing, or feeling disconnected from your body’s natural processes.

 Insurance Accepted